 Shea butter is extracted at the place of origin using an artisanal process that involves selecting the seeds and crushing them.
 The result is a product that varies in colour from light green to yellow, with a pleasant smell and almost sweet taste, which can be used pure or as the basis for many organic cosmetic products.

 In Africa, shea has always been used for food, cosmetics and medicine.
 People use it as a balm for massages against rheumatism, for soreness, for burns, for sunburn and for skin ulcers and irritations.

 According to local tradition, this product seems to help increase local circulation, allowing re-oxygenation of the epidermal tissue and improving the elimination of metabolic waste products.

 African people use every part of the plant: the skin and pulp of the fruit are cooked according to ancient recipes, while the fat contained in the seed, shea butter, is used as a condiment and as a cosmetic product for the skin and hair.
 The processing residues are used as cattle feed and the fat is used to make candles or detergents similar to our soap.
 Latex from the leaves, bark and pith of the trunk is used as glue and as a resin base for chewing gum.
 Finally, wood, which is very hard and heavy, is used for construction, cooking utensils and handicrafts.

 As far as the cosmetic use of shea butter is concerned, the most important part of the product is the unsaponifiable part, i.e. a part that is not part of the fat and which, when brought into contact with soda, does not react to become soap as is usually the case with fats.

-You can recognise shea butter in cosmetic products by looking for the name "Butyrospermum parkii butter" on the label.
+To recognise Shea Butter in cosmetic products, look for the name "Butyrospermum parkii butter" on the label.

 You will periodically receive information from Naturaequa and you will be able to know all our initiatives, events and information